HimanS1708/PASAD/README.md

 | Implementation       | Contains the steps of PASAD in individual python files and notebooks containing the solution to the respective questions   |
 | Results | Contains the images of various results  |

+## How to run?

+Enter the Implementation directory and download the required dependencies using ``` pip install -r requirements.txt ``` then run any notebook.

 ## Team

 Himanshu Shekhar (220454)